 Legal protection for yourself-you can never be deported

 If a permanent resident is convicted of illegal criminal activity, the immigration consequences could be far more severe than the actual criminal punishment.
-For example, if a permanent resident is accused of possession with intent to distribute a controlled substance, especially a large quanitity, he or she is in jeopardy of not only being detained by Immigration and Customs Enforcement (ICE) but worse, of being deported upon conviction.
+For example, if a permanent resident is accused of possession with intent to distribute a controlled substance, especially a large quantity, he or she is in jeopardy of not only being detained by Immigration and Customs Enforcement (ICE) but worse, of being deported upon conviction.
 On the other hand, if that same defendant has already naturalized, and hence become an American Citizen, he or she would not be burdened with deciphering the collateral immigration consequences of a potential conviction.
-Practically speaking, he or she might not feel additional pressure to take a plea that he or she is not comfortable with just to avoid the spectre of deportation when he or she would rather go to trial and force the State to prove their guikt beyond a reasonable doubt.
+Practically speaking, he or she might not feel additional pressure to take a plea that he or she is not comfortable with just to avoid the spectre of deportation when he or she would rather go to trial and force the State to prove their guilt beyond a reasonable doubt.
 The presumption of innocence is something guaranteed by our federal and state constitutions, but sadly, only US citizens accused of criminal activity are able to fully avail themselves of it.
 The fact of the matter is that many lawful permanent residents and aliens are pressured to plead guilty to crimes which they may not in fact be guilty of because the consequences of going to trial and losing trigger harsher immigration consequences such as removal.

 Legal protection for your minor lawful permanent resident children